apache/incubator-devlake-website/docs/09-DeveloperDoc/e2e-test-writing-guide-zn.md

 ```

 <img width="993" alt="image" src="https://user-images.githubusercontent.com/3294100/175064505-bc2f98d6-3f2e-4ccf-be68-a1cab1e46401.png">
-Ok, the data has now been saved to the `_raw_feishu_*` table, and the `data` column is the return information from the plugin running.
-Here we only collected data for the last 2 days, the data information is not much, but also covers a variety of situations, that is, the same person has data on different days.
+Ok, the data has now been saved to the `_raw_feishu_*` table, and the `data` column is the return information from the plugin.
+Here we only collected data for the last 2 days.
+The data information is not much, but it also covers a variety of situations.
+That is, the same person has data on different days.

-It is also worth mentioning that the plugin runs two tasks, `collectMeetingTopUserItem` and `extractMeetingTopUserItem`, the former is the task of collecting data, which is needed to run this time, and the latter is the task of extracting data.
-It doesn't matter whether it runs in the prepare data session or not.
+It is also worth mentioning that the plugin runs two tasks, `collectMeetingTopUserItem` and `extractMeetingTopUserItem`, the former is the task of collecting, which is needed to run this time, and the latter is the task of extracting data.
+It doesn't matter whether it runs in the prepared data session.

-Next, we need to export the data to .csv format, this step is a variety of options, you can show your skills, I only introduce a few common methods here.
+Next, we need to export the data to .csv format.
+This step is a variety of options.
+You can show your skills, and I only introduce a few common methods here.

 ### DevLake Code Generator Export